 While deputizing Sherpa to optimize the user distribution, you must also configure the metric you are expecting to maximize in your flow.
 This can be one out of Engagement, Conversion, or both.

 If you wish to handle the user distribution manually, you can opt for A/B Split.
 Read more about it here.

-You can Add an Intelligent Path optimizer at any part of your flow, where you want to experiment with some worthy alternative options.
-You can find the option to add this in the Control section of Flow stages.
+You can Add an Intelligent Path optimizer at any part of your flow where you want to experiment with some worthy alternative options.
+You can find the option to add this in the Control section of the Flow stages.

 Maximized metric selection

-MoEngage Flows are used to solve a variety of use cases which can be generalized into two main categories.
+MoEngage Flows are used to solve a variety of use cases that can be generalized into two main categories.